dinoboards/yellow-msx-series-for-rc2014/README.md

 For the PAL version, R13 must be 16K, C14 18pf.
 For the NTSC version, R13 must be 20K and C14 27pf.
 J1 and J2 are shorted appropriately.

+A quick video of it in operation: https://youtu.be/cfbAkXvbp94

 ## Bill of Materials